carlsmith/coffeeshop/scripts/main.coffee.md

         msIndexedDB

 This code creates a global named `cosh` that internal stuff can be bound to, but still be available to the user if they need it.
 If they often do, the API should be extended.
-The code also sets up a global function named `uniquePin` that can be used to get an integer that's always unique.
-This can be used in element IDs to keep them unique when rendered multiple times.
+The code also sets up the globals `uniquePIN` and `uniqueID`.

     window.cosh =
         jss: jss
-        uniquePin: 0
+        uniquePIN: 0
         coffeeVersion: coffee.VERSION

+    window.uniquePIN = -> cosh.uniquePIN++
-    window.uniquePin = -> cosh.uniquePin++
+    window.uniqueID  = -> "coshID" + do uniquePIN

 Gallery mode is based on the URL.
 Port `9090` is supported on localhost for development.